 “Life’s not fair, George.”

-The medic snorted his agreement.
-A plane roared above.
+The medic snorted agreement.
+They heard a plane’s roar above.

 “It seems you’ve got a friend in the sky — so no point in these,” the medic said, taking off their blindfolds.
 “Watchers are everywhere, including thousands of satellites joining the moon above.”

-On the shore, the medic said, “Boy, squeeze that bag of fluid to finish it.”
+The plane followed them to the shore.
+Getting ready to leave them, the medic said, “Boy, squeeze that bag of fluid to finish it.”

 He returned George’s Genie.
 “It needs charging, Dr. Campbell, they couldn’t find your phone.
 Weird.